 Minimal documentation provisions apply to GUS underwriting recommendations that receive an Accept, unless a quality control message on the GUS Underwriting Findings Report indicates an Accept with Full Documentation file is required.
 A quality control message requiring a full documentation file will appear on the GUS Underwriting Findings Report upon final submission.
-Lenders should submit full additional documentation files as noted in Attachment 15-A, Loan Origination Checklist, for files for that receive GUS underwriting recommendations of Accept with Full Documentation.
+Lenders should submit full additional documentation files as noted in Attachment 15-A, Loan Origination Checklist, of this handbook for files for that receive GUS underwriting recommendations of Accept with Full Documentation.

-If the property is located in a community property state and there is a non-purchasing spouse, additional documents may be required.
+If the loan applicant is a qualified alien, a buydown is involved, or the property is located in a community property state and there is a non-purchasing spouse additional documents may be required.

 Accurate data is the responsibility of the approved lender.
-By submitting the mortgage loan application request through GUS as a final submission, the lender is representing that the data input is true, complete, accurate, and verified.
+By submitting the mortgage loan application request through GUS as a final submission, the lender is representing that the data input is true, complete, accurate and verified.
 Underwriting is the responsibility of the approved lender.
 Lenders are required to review the results of the GUS Underwriting Findings Report and credit reports.
 If necessary, make data changes and resubmit the loan to GUS.
-Approved lenders then make a lending decision using the Findings Report obtained from GUS, credit report(s), stable and dependable income, employment, assets, collateral, and other file documentation.
+Approved lenders then make a lending decision using the Findings Report obtained from GUS, credit report(s), stable and dependable income, employment, assets, collateral and other file documentation.